 Education laws are derived from the constitutional laws, judicial precedents, administrative laws, school rules and regulations.
 Law is important for school discipline.
-In the same view [4] explained that the executive branch of government, through its agencies, the minister or for education, school commissioner management boards school administrations and teachers. have delegated powers to enforce rules. regulations laws that and are and constitutional are capable of enhancing the education of children and promotion of their welfare.
+In the same view [4] explained that the executive branch of government, through its agencies, the minister or for education, school commissioner management boards school administrations and teachers. have powers to enforce rules, delegated regulations and laws that and constitutional are capable of enhancing the education of children and promotion of their welfare.
 Failure to abide by the provisions of the law attracts punishment in the same way as if one has broken a common law.